The Vermont Statutes Online

 (2) In board professions, when a hearing is conducted by a hearing officer, the officer shall report findings of fact and conclusions of law to the board.
 The report shall be made within 60 days of the conclusion of the hearing unless the board grants an extension.
 The provisions of section 811 of this title regarding proposals for decision shall not apply to the hearing officer report.

 (3) The board may take additional evidence and may accept, reject, or modify the findings and conclusions of the hearing officer.
 Judgment on the findings shall be rendered by the board.

 (g) A board may authorize any of the following:

-(1) Its chair or legal counsel to grant continuances of scheduled hearings.
+(1) Its chair or Office legal counsel to grant continuances of scheduled hearings.

 (2) Its chair to grant or deny stays pending appeal.

 (3) An administrative law officer to convene and conduct prehearing conferences and to preside at hearings for the purpose of making procedural and evidentiary rulings.
-The board may overrule a ruling by legal counsel under this subdivision.
+The board may overrule a ruling by an administrative law officer under this subdivision.